 Paddling Away the Rest of the Day

 You could finish off the day with paddling.
-Because of the moderate fall weather in East Tennessee, it is not too cold or too hot for kayaking or paddle boarding and the fall colors reflected off the water are breathtaking.
+Because of the moderate weather in East Tennessee, it is not too cold or too hot for kayaking or paddle boarding and the colors reflected off the water are breathtaking.